Panama Activities

 Night Safari Ride

 Step aboard our “Chiva” truck for a safari-style ride around the reserve as a naturalist guide explains the nocturnal inhabitants and activities of the rainforest.
 This activity is complimentary with your stay.
+Activity is included, we recommend scheduling in advance.

-Time: 30 minutes
+Duration: 30 minutes

 Bike Park